Willo Perron

 WP

-I think that was a very intentional shift, though people didn’t fully recognize it at the time.
+I think that was a very intentional shift, though people didn’t fully see it at the time.
 Musicians used to just make music.
 The rest was dictated by record labels and video commissioners.
-You had the rare artist who was deeply involved in their output, but for the most part, musicians just made records.
+You had the rare artist who was deeply involved in their output, but for the most part, they just made records.
 And we were always trying to figure out: what’s their plus one as a musician?
 If they care about visual art, how do we fold that in?
-That’s when we started bringing in people like Murakami, Vanessa Beecroft, George Condo.
+That’s when we started bringing in people like Murakami, Vanessa Beecroft, and George Condo.
 Marco Brambilla’s Power video was part of that.
-Rap wasn’t really respected in the art or fashion world at that point.
+Rap wasn’t respected in the art or fashion world at that point.

 EO